There are currently no active references in this article.

 Flowerheads with 2 - 5 flowers

 Underleaf coated partially or fully with a dense or sparse felt of stellate hairs

 Underleaf hairless, or with a thin cover of simple hairs, or only with tufts of hair at the vein-joints

-Any stellate felt on twig or leaf-stalk soon shed
+Any stellate hairs on twig or leaf-stalk soon shed

-Twig and leaf-stalk with a persistent stellate felt, often dense and white
+Twig and leaf-stalk with persistent stellate hairs, often dense and white

 Young twig very slender (< 2 mm thick); flower-bract with a long (5 - 25 mm) stalk